craignicol/cosmosdb-presentation/slides.md

 * *_self* link (use CreateDocumentUri if needed)
 * *_etag* for concurrency
   * concurrency is opt-in, record the etag on retrieval then send with the update request to check for changes
+  * otherwise use Conflict container to resolve afterwards, if you wish to
 * *_attachments* append to _self for list of attachments
 * *_ts* last updated timestamp in epoch time